Kranium2002/COSMIC/README.md

 Gating uses recent gradient statistics to scale learning rates when signals are volatile, helping stability without spending extra state.

 ## Coming soon
-Open-source release and a detailed technical blog on how COSMIC works are coming soon.
+A detailed technical blog on how COSMIC works and GPU support are coming soon.

 ## Requirements
 - Python 3.12